Using Electronic Health Record Data in Pragmatic Clinical Trials

 As shown in figure below, the data from EHR and administrative systems can be used as a surrogate for some real event, but do not indicate the presence of a condition or clinical phenomenon with certainty.
 Different forces (e.g., organizational, sociopolitical, psychological, and technical) influence how clinical observations are made, documented, and interpreted.
 Each of the steps shown in the figure below is a possible source of information loss or error.
 Investigators who are designing pragmatic trials should be aware of all of these possible sources of error and bias for the data sources used, and also should identify proactive strategies to reduce the error and its impact on a trial.

 Error Impact on Trials

 Adapted from Hripcsak et al. 2009.
 Used with permission.

 Because data recorded in an EHR provide only a partial and likely incomplete representation of the conditions and events they describe, these data may be appropriate for some uses yet inadequate for others.
+Even research quality measurement instruments rarely offer the “truth” about patients’ health status; rather they offer measures that should be reliably reproducible.
 An understanding of the nature, limitations, and structure of EHR data is important to evaluate its fitness for different possible uses.
 Consequently, any consideration for using EHR data in a PCT study should begin with several key questions:

 - What exactly is the phenomenon you are trying to identify or measure?